tfreedman/Symphonary/README.md

 -- Not showing sheet music.
 The game is played in the style of Guitar Hero / DDR, where notes fall down the screen.
 No knowledge of sheet music is needed.

--- Music is automatically to / from any instrument, wherever possible.
+-- Music is automatically converted to / from any instrument, wherever possible.
 For example, all flute music can be played on a piano, though not all piano music can be played on a flute (as a piano can play any number of notes simultaneously).
 Music is transposed on-the-fly if it isn't compatible with what you're playing with.
 Note that this doesn't mean that you have the skill to play a given song, or that a given song will still sound nice when played on a certain instrument.
 However, the software shouldn't stop you from trying.

 -- You can play any MIDI song you can find, not just sheets belonging to your instrument.
 This includes popular songs, which may be more desirable to some people.